Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/09-post-link-recompile/README.md

 The sub-directory `Files` contains all the source files necessary for this tutorial.

-A `env_setup.sh` script is provided to initialize the Vitis tool and set the platform repository.
-Modify it accordingly for your install and source it to initialize all necessary environment variables.
+A `addon_setup.sh` script is provided to initialize the platform name.

 # AI Engine Application Post-Link Recompile